Andy2003/heat-pump-api/README.md

 Implementation
 ---

-The script [heat-pump.py](collector/heat-pump.py) is the 1st draft to implement the API for accessing my heat pump `WPL-10 AC` manufactured by Stiebel Eltron.
-The measured values are published by the script via mqtt.
+The script [ElsterBinding.py](bindings/ElsterBinding.py) is the 1st draft to implement the API for accessing my heat pump `WPL-10 AC` manufactured by Stiebel Eltron.
+The measured values are published by the [MqttBridge.py](bridges/MqttBridge.py).

 The protocol was taken from [juerg5524.ch](http://juerg5524.ch/list_data.php).
-The [ElsterTable](doc/ElsterTable.inc) is the base for [the mapping file](collector/stiebel-eltron.csv) of this project.
+The [ElsterTable](doc/ElsterTable.inc) is the base for [the mapping file](bindings/stiebel-eltron.csv) of this project.

 Devices: